run-ai/docs/docs/Researcher/Walkthroughs/quickstart-inference.md

 With Inference, you are taking a trained _Model_ and deploying it into a production environment.
 The deployment must align with the organization's production standards such as average and 95% response time as well as up-time.

-For further information on Inference at Run:ai, see [Inference overview](../../developer/inference/overview.md).

 ## Prerequisites

 To complete this Quickstart you must have: